I. Entry of an Appeal

 Motions for Attorney's Fees and Costs.
 Requests for costs are governed by Rule 26 of the Massachusetts Rules of Appellate Procedure.

 A party must affirmatively request attorney's fees in its brief, see Yorke Mgt. v.
 Castro, 406 Mass.
 17 (1989) and Fabre v.
 Walton, 441 Mass.
 9 (2004).

 The form of briefs is detailed under Rule 20(a) of the Massachusetts Rules of Appellate Procedure.

-In particular: the appellant's brief cover is blue, appellee's brief is red, reply brief is gray, amicus or intervenor's brief is green, and the appendix is white.
+In particular: the appellant's brief cover is blue, appellee's brief is red, reply brief is gray, amici's brief is green, intervenor's brief is yellow, and the appendix is white.
 Service of the briefs is governed by Rules 13 and 19(a).
-The appellant's brief is due forty days after entry of the case, and the appellee's brief is due thirty days after that; reply briefs are due fourteen days later.
-An original and seventeen copies must be filed with the Clerk, and two copies are served on counsel for each party separately represented.
-Rule 19(b)(2) .
+The appellant's brief is due forty days after the case is entered on the court docket, and the appellee's brief is due thirty days after service of the last appellant brief.
+Reply briefs are due fourteen days after service of the last appellee brief, or 7 days before argument, whichever is earlier.
+Seven copies of each brief and appendix must be filed with the Clerk, and two copies served on counsel for each party separately represented.
+Rule 19(d)(1)(B).

-Requirements for the content of the briefs is set forth in Rule 16(a).
+Requirements for the content of the briefs are set forth in Rule 16(a).

-Principal briefs are limited to fifty pages, and twenty pages for a reply brief, see Rule 16(h).
+Requirements for the length of briefs are set forth in Rule 20(a).
 Motions to exceed page limits are granted only for extraordinary reasons.